V4Fire/Client/src/core/component/decorators/hook/README.md

 ### beforeDataCreate

-It is often necessary to make some modification to watchable fields (such as normalization) before a component is created, because once created, any change to such fields can cause re-rendering and can be disastrous for performance.
+It is often necessary to make some modification to watchable fields (such as normalization) before creating a component, because once created, any change to such fields can cause re-rendering and can be disastrous for performance.
 We have links, initializers, and API to control the order of initialization, but what if we need to get the entire watchable store and modify it in a complex way.
 It is to solve this problem that the `beforeDataCreate` hook exists: